kesiev/stampadia-travelers/README.md

     <p>Strain action (from the TOS manual)</p>
 </div>

-During the tests, I've added the _Strain_ action, which allows the player to pay 1 Mana and use any card to gain 1 Attack or 1 Defense.
+During the tests, I've added the _Strain_ action, which allows the player to use any card to gain 1 Attack or 1 Defense.
 It's a _pricey_ action the player can use to gain a little of what exactly needs that you can find in many card-based exploration board game adventures like [Mage Knight Board Game](https://boardgamegeek.com/boardgame/96848/mage-knight-board-game) and [Gloomhaven](https://boardgamegeek.com/boardgame/174430/gloomhaven) and helps on mitigating edge cases while introducing more choices.
-Due to its _mitigating_ effect, the simulated player can never use the _Strain_ action.
+Due to its _mitigating_ effect, the action is free and the simulated player can never use that.

 <div align="center" style="margin:60px 0">
     <p><img src="markdown/mageknight.png"></p>